The Cross Cultural Mentoring Program is designed to help you with questions about

-Every semester we offer participants of the intercultural mentoring program a variety of free workshops.
+Every semester we offer participants of the Cross Cultural Mentoring Program a variety of free workshops.

 Objectives of the Cross Cultural Mentoring Program

-- Cultural exchanges between German and international students
+- Intercultural exchange between German and international students

-- Promote social integration of international students and participation in campus life
+- Social integration and participation of international students in university life

-- Improve the technical and language skills of international students
+- Reduction of the drop-out rate of international students